General Directorate for Territorial Surveillance: History

-Post-independence and Cold War
+Formation and Cold War

-On May 16, 1956, a year after Morocco gained its independence, the General Directorate for National Security (Sûreté Nationale; DGSN) was founded as the country's national police force and was modeled after the French National Police.
+On May 16, 1956, the General Directorate for National Security (Sûreté Nationale; DGSN) was founded as the country's national police force and was modeled after the French National Police.
 Counter-subversion was led by the 7th police district in Casablanca and was led by Houssine Seghir, a plumber in the Mers Sultan district and ex-member of an anti-colonial resistance movement in Casablanca.

 In 1958, the DGSN was expanded with seven counter-subversion forces labeled "cabinets".
 The most notorious of these cabinets was Cabinet no. 1 or CAB 1, which was the cabinet charged with political affairs.
 Among those cabinets was Cabinet no. 7, known as CAB 7 or "the Seventh", which was tasked with interrogations.

 In the early 1960s, the CAB 1 became a fully-fledged intelligence service after a restructuring led by three CIA officers and French experts.
 King Hassan II, an ardent anti-communist, held close ties with Western intelligence services during the Cold War.
 According to Ahmed Boukhari, the CAB 1 had 300 agents and had brigades in six cities.
 The CAB 1 ran a number of secret prisons, which they codenamed "fixed points".
 In 2001, Boukhari implicated the CAB 1, Mossad, and the French SDECE in the 1965 disappearance of Mehdi Ben Barka.

 In 1972, following two coup attempts against King Hassan II, the King dissolved the DGSN's "cabinets" including the CAB 1.
 On January 12, 1973, following the dismantling of the CAB 1 a year prior, a Royal Dahir was signed by King Hassan II creating the Directorate of Territorial Surveillance (Direction de la surveillance du territoire; DST).

 Modeled after its French counterpart, the Dahir set the DST's main responsibility as "safeguarding and protecting the security of the State and its institutions".
 The DST was also tasked with "looking for and to prevent, through the collection of intelligence, activities that are inspired, or undertaken or supported by subversive or terrorist movements" while also being responsible for "responding to interference by external foreign agents".
-The same day, a military foreign intelligence service was created, the General Directorate for Studies and Documentation (Direction Générale des Études et de la Documentation; DGED), also modeled after the French SDECE.
+The same day, a military foreign intelligence service was created, the General Directorate for Studies and Documentation (Direction Générale des Études et de la Documentation; DGED), also modeled after the French SDECE and which officially replaced the CAB 1.
 The DST and the DGED were both led by Ahmed Dlimi until his death in 1983.